GenomeDK/genomedk-docs/content/getting-started.rst

 You'll be asked several questions.
 The defaults are just fine, so just press the :kbd:`Enter` for all of them.
 Make sure to leave the passphrase empty!

-The output should look like this:
+The output should look similar to this:

 .. code-block:: bash
     :emphasize-lines: 6